fastoch/Networking/Auto_MDIX.md

 - switch to switch
 - router to router

-Nowadays, automatic crossover or Auto MDIX is widely used.
-Auto MDIX was introduced in 1998, and it made the requirement for crossover cables obsolete.

 Normally, routers and PCs use MDI, whereas switches use MDIX.
 MDI = Medium Dependent Interface
 MDIX = Medium Dependent Interface Crossover

+Auto MDIX was introduced in 1998, and it made the requirement for crossover cables obsolete.

+In the old days, certains ports would have a button to flip the roll from MDIX to MDI.
+Today, Auto MDI/MDIX allows for automating switching once a cable is connected.
+Devices auto-detect the cable type so we don't need to worry about cable types.